navazsayani/brandforgeAi/src/content/blog/how-ai-is-revolutionizing-social-media-marketing.md

 ## Remember the "Good Old Days" of Social Media?

 They weren't that long ago.
-A time when social media marketing meant painstakingly crafting each post, guessing the best time to publish, and manually replying to every comment.
+A time when social media marketing meant painstakingly crafting each post, guessing the best time to publish, and manually replying to every single comment.
 It was a grind.

 Today, that landscape feels like ancient history.
 The reason? **Artificial Intelligence**.
 AI has quietly become the most powerful tool in a marketer's arsenal, transforming social media from a manual chore into a smart, strategic, and scalable operation.